HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/README.md

 - [Importance of the Startup Circuit](#importance-of-the-startup-circuit)
 - [Results Achieved](#results-achieved)
 - [Repository Contents](#repository-contents)

-## Overview
-A Bandgap Reference (BGR) circuit is a fundamental building block in integrated circuits, designed to provide a stable reference voltage that remains constant across variations in temperature, power supply, and fabrication process.
-This makes it an essential component in analog, mixed-signal, and digital systems.

-This repository documents the design, analysis, and simulation of a BGR bias circuit, providing detailed explanations of its principles, different implementations, and final results achieved through simulations.

 ## What is a Bandgap Reference (BGR) and Why Is It Needed?
 A Bandgap Reference (BGR) circuit generates a voltage reference that is independent of temperature, power supply, and process variations.
 It typically provides a reference voltage of approximately 1.2V for silicon-based processes.
 This stability is crucial for ensuring consistent performance in circuits like analog-to-digital converters (ADCs), digital-to-analog converters (DACs), voltage regulators, and other systems relying on precise voltage references.